 Following an introduction to the study which includes its aims, a review of research on relevant topics and an outline, the second chapter presents the textual findings.
-This chapter surveys all the differences between the Masoretic text and the Samaritan Pentateuch caused by graphic similarities and explores versions of additional textual witnesses, primarily the Qumran scrolls and the Septuagint.
-Each variation is examined independently through a philological analysis of the different versions, their process of development and their appraisal.
-Finally, the chapter presents a statistical analysis of the data, including, for example, a survey of the interchanging letters, the frequency of the changes, the number of preferred versions in each textual witness and the frequency of agreement between the Septuagint and each textual witness.
+This chapter surveys all the variants due to graphic similarity between the Masoretic text and the Samaritan Pentateuch and gathers variants from additional textual witnesses, primarily the Qumran scrolls and the Septuagint.
+Each difference is examined independently through a philological analysis of the variants, their process of development and an evaluation of which version is superior.
+Finally, the chapter presents a statistical analysis of the data, including, for example, a survey of the interchanging letters, the frequency of the interchanges, the number of superior readings in each textual witness and the frequency of agreement between the Septuagint and each textual witness.